How To Remove Scale From a Tube Heat Exchanger

 - Water-formed deposits will occupy volume.
 As a result, additional water may need to be added during the cleaning duration as deposits are dissolved.

 - Periodically check your isolation valves as they may have initially seated against the scale.
 As ScaleBreak dissolves the scale, this action will help you avoid losing the product.

 - Circulate the ScaleBreak solution for the recommended timeframe as indicated by our calculation tool.

-- During your ScaleBreak cleaning, you will want to make sure your solution remains active.
+- During your ScaleBreak cleaning, you must ensure your solution remains active.
 Please follow our “Testing ScaleBreak’s Effectiveness” step for this step.

 - Once you have reached the recommended circulation time and your ScaleBreak solution has completed the job, you can begin your flushing process.

 - Though ScaleBreak is a biodegradable solution, most facilities must conform to pH discharge limits.
 ScaleBreak Neutralizer can be utilized to safely elevate your pH to meet your discharge limit so it can be flushed to the drain.
 Please follow the instructions for this process in the ScaleBreak Neutralizer information sheet.

 - To flush your heat exchanger, turn off your circulation pump, remove the return hose from your recirculation system, and put it in a drain.

 - Add a freshwater hose to your recirculation bucket on your pump system and turn the pump back on.

 - Continue running clean water through the heat exchanger for 10-15 minutes or until the return water runs clear.
 This action will also flush your pump system.

 - Disconnect your hoses, close the valves you performed your circulation through, and open the exchanger supply water valves.

 - Your heat exchanger can now be returned to service.

 This procedure is for off-line cleanings only; please contact Goodway Technologies for instructions to perform a clean-in-place cleaning.

 - Follow all local regulations for discharge.

 - Follow all plant personal protective equipment guidelines as determined by your health & safety team.

 - ScaleBreak formulas have very minimal corrosion rates; however, the application of ScaleBreak may reveal pre-existing under-deposit corrosion (UD).
 This type of corrosion can present itself in pitting, pinholes, or similar types of damage.